Halloween costumes boggle my mind!

 HOLY CRAP!
 Not only showing up in a disrespectful and disgusting costume but having the balls (or stupidity) to associate your company with your costume AND your NSFW twitter ID?

 I don’t make up these topics for these posts, and this stuff really does happen.
 I couldn’t make this stuff up, so I post the link here, and yes, apparently the employee was fired.
 In typical HR fashion, I will say that I don’t know all the details, I am just reporting on the article, and I have read subsequent articles where the employee is sorry for her costume.
 She and her family have received threats of violence which is unfortunate.

-In thinking about this particular situation and knowing other corporate cultures, I realized as much as the employer did the right thing in this case (in my opinion, based on the information presented), there are many managers and HR departments that:
+In thinking about this particular situation and knowing other corporate cultures, I came to a realization.
+As much as the employer did the right thing in this case (in my opinion, based on the information presented), there are many managers and HR departments that:

 - Wouldn’t have the courage to take any public action